 I have the HT edition with the flyer and in bold it states “Get together with your friends and smoke pot hardcore.”

-HT didn’t publish the flyer, they published Bloom’s selective excerpts from the flyer.
+We didn’t publish the flyer, just some of the text.
 The purpose of the flyer was to attract people to an annual ceremony on Mt.
 Tam.

 It’s abridged?
 I didn’t know that.

 I saw the entire flyer.
 It was for a ceremony on Mt.
 Tam.
 At the time I was researching Soma and shouted out “THIS IS IMPORTANT!”

 The most important thing to realize about counterculture ceremonies is they are always rooted in improvisation.
 The Waldos were masters of improvisation.
 But the Waldos did not create the Mt.
 Tam ceremony.
 That was created by the kids in their high school who came later on, their younger brothers and sisters created that ceremony, but it stayed on Mt.
 Tam and never moved…until the Cannabis Cup.
 After I spent decades promoting 420, a campaign began to write me out of the history.